dknitk/programs/README.md

 # programs
-This repository will contains programs coded in various language like Java, Python &amp; JavaScript etc.
+This repository will contain programs coded in various language like Java, Python &amp; JavaScript etc.